markogresak/js-to-tsx/README.md

 # Rename .js to .tsx

+**I suggest using [react-javascript-to-typescript-transform](https://github.com/lyft/react-javascript-to-typescript-transform).
+It's a smart tool for migrating from React with JavaScript to React with TypeScript which also maps `propTypes` to TypeScript `type`.**

+---

 This is a short script, which will rename all `.js` files to `.tsx` (TypeScript with JSX support).

 ```